 But that sort of father-daughter dynamic isn’t unusual in today’s movie scene.
 In fact, Scott has some pretty good company.

 But here’s the thing: As messed up as Will is, he’s a different person when he’s dealing directly with his daughter.
 He’s authoritative and loving — a smart, smiling role model.
 He’s the guy who knows how to collect rainwater off a tarp, how to cook wild mushrooms on reflective fabric, how to walk through the woods without making a sound.
 He tutors Tom in more traditional education, too — so much so that when she’s dragged into civilization and tested, counselors finds that she’s well past her grade level.
 And even when Tom comes to understand that her dad’s not at all well, she still does more than love him.
-She admires him.
+She

 “Where’s your home?”
 Someone asks Tom one day.

 “My dad,” Tom says.
 And it’s true.